ZhgChg.Li

 id: deploy

-# Specify the working directory, so subsequent commands do not need to cd ./Product/
+# Set working directory so later commands don't need cd ./Product/

 working-directory: ./Product/